-- 1. Using one of the generic, built-in Data Provider frameworks.
-Each solution uses a different approach, but the overall goal is to produce one or more CSV files that your Data Provider will send to Squore to associate metrics, findings, textual information or links to artefacts in your project. - 2.
-Writing your own utility to generate the XML files expected by Squore so they can be imported as part of the analysis result (new in 17.0).
+- Using one of the generic, built-in Data Provider frameworks.
+Each solution uses a different approach, but the overall goal is to produce one or more CSV files that your Data Provider will send to Squore to associate metrics, findings, textual information or links to artefacts in your project. - Writing your own utility to generate the XML files expected by Squore so they can be imported as part of the analysis result.